 When you continue your drive to downtown Meaford, you can’t miss the stunning Meaford Hall.
 It is a beautifully restored century old landmark that has become South Georgian Bay’s premier arts & cultural centre.
 Check online ahead of time to see if you can catch a show or concert.
 Either way, we would recommend making a stop at their gallery on the upper level of the Hall.
 It is free and open Monday to Friday, and they constantly have new artwork and exhibits open to the public.

 Make sure to bring your camera for this one!
 At the Irish Mountain Lookout, there is an incredible panoramic view of Georgian Bay.
 It is accessible year-round and has a picnic pavilion so that you enjoy a picnic with your friends and family.
 Take a seat and snap a picture in the Big Red Chair while you’re there!

 Scenic Drive #2: Wasaga Beach, Clearview Township to Collingwood

 Let’s go to the beach!
 Although Wasaga Beach is known for being the longest freshwater beach in the world, there is so much more to explore.
 Wasaga Beach Provincial Park has 50 km of trails to hike and explore in the summer, and cross-country skiing and snowshoeing trails in the winter.

-You may have had the beer from Creemore Springs, but you will get to learn so much by stopping in the brewery and taking one of their free tours.
+You may have had the beer from Creemore Springs, but you will get to learn so much by stopping in the brewery.
 You’ll hear the history of the brewery and even get free samples – you heard us right, free.
 Make sure to explore the town of Creemore while you’re there.
 It is a community of talented artists and small town charm.

 Scenic Drive #3: Clearview Township